These are the current Bye-Laws as of July 2024.

 d.
 A member may serve as a Sabbatical Officer for a maximum of two terms.

 e.
-All Officers elected in Spring shall serve from 16 July in the year of their election until 15 July the following year, as well as an induction and handover period from 1 July before they take office.
+All Sabbatical and Student Officers shall serve from 16 July in the year of their election until 15 July the following year, as well as an induction and handover period from 1 July before they take office.

 f.
 Student Trustees elected in Term 1 will have their term of office run from November to October of the following year.
 Those elected in Term 2 will have their term of office run from August to July of the following year.